DFHack/dfhack/docs/guides/examples-guide.rst

                                to restrict your Mechanic's workshops to only skilled mechanics so your haulers don't make low-quality mechanisms.
+Laborer        0         10-12 All labors that don't improve quality with skill,
+                               such as Soapmaking or furnace labors.
 Marksdwarf     0         10    Same as Hauler, but with a different name so you
                                can find your military dwarves more easily.
+Mason          2         2-4   Masonry, Gem Cutting/Encrusting, and
+                               Architecture.
+In the early game, you may need to run "`prioritize` ConstructBuilding" to get your
+                               masons to build wells and bridges if they are too busy crafting stone furniture.
+Late game, you can turn off their Architecture labor since that will be better handled by your Haulers.
 Meleedwarf     0         50    Mostly the same as Hauler, but with a different
                                name so you can find your military dwarves more easily.
 This profession also has the Recover